 What is CDM 2015 about?

-2015 applies to all construction work.
+2015 aims to make all construction work safer.
 The Regulations set out the requirements

 for managing health and safety on construction PROJECTS.
 A project is more than

 a construction site – it can apply to installations, maintenance and refurbishments as well as new-builds.

 The regulations make it clear that duty holders (i.e. contractors, designers, workers, Clients etc.) must understand their roles and duties, and be accountable for the safety of the Project and site.

 How can SITK Ltd t/s Safety is the Key help?: